MarshalPaterson/flickr-example/README.md

 ![ios](https://github.com/MarshalPaterson/flickr-example/blob/main/SolutionDesign/UnitTests.png)

 # MobX Walkthrough
-For statemanagent Mobx has been implemented, more at https://mobx.js.org/README.html
+For state managent MobX has been implemented, more at https://mobx.js.org/README.html

 * App.js has the Provider with store
 * Inject and observer for Photo List Screen